-On 4 July 2019, the Commission published a notice advising of its commencement of the rule making process and consultation in respect of the rule change request.14 A consultation paper identifying specific issues for consultation was also published.
-Submissions closed on 1 August 2019.
+On 4 July 2019, the Commission published a notice advising of its commencement of the rule making process in respect of this rule change request.
+A consultation paper identifying specific issues for consultation was also published.
+Submissions closed on 1 August 2019 and the Commission received 22 submissions in response.